British Grand Prix: Silverstone's evolution (1987–present)

 On 11 July 2017, the BRDC, the owners of Silverstone, activated a break clause in their contract meaning unless a new contract was signed, 2019 would be the final year the British Grand Prix took place at Silverstone.
 However, in July 2019 a few days before the 2019 edition it was confirmed that Silverstone was contracted to host the British Grand Prix until at least 2024.

+In 2020, Hamilton brought the car home with a punctured tyre for a sixth British Grand Prix victory.
+The 2021 instalment would see Hamilton collide with polesitter and championship leader Verstappen at Copse corner, sending the Red Bull driver into the wall at 180 mph.
+The following year would also see another car collide with the barriers in a major incident; this time with Zhou Guanyu's Alfa Romeo down the start-finish straight following an incident involving Pierre Gasly and George Russell.
+The race also saw Ferrari's Carlos Sainz Jr. win his first race in his Formula One career.

 In September 2022, Silverstone was criticised during the initial sale of tickets for the 2023 British Grand Prix.
 The track instituted a 'dynamic pricing' model of prices refreshing every 90 seconds based on demand, and then encouraged fans to access its online ticketing system immediately after sales began.
 The rush of fans led to surges in pricing and crashes to the ticket sales website.
 Silverstone was forced to suspend sales and apologise to fans.

+On 8 February 2024, Silverstone and Formula One extended its contract to host the British Grand Prix until 2034.
+At the 2024 British Grand Prix, Lewis Hamilton, on his final season driving for Mercedes, won the race for the ninth time.
+The 104th win of his career, it broke Michael Schumacher's record for most wins at a single circuit.

+Over the course of the 2025 British Grand Prix, Silverstone hit an overall attendance of 500,000 breaking their record of 480,000 the two years prior.
+The race itself saw the victory of McLaren's Lando Norris on home soil.
+He took the win, his first at Silverstone and McLaren's first there since 2008, ahead of teammate Oscar Piastri and Sauber's maiden podium-sitter Nico Hülkenberg.